-The program allows registered nurses (RNs) and other applicable licensed health care professionals to assess a member's medical condition and, through conversation with the caller, provide instructions on home care techniques and offer general health information.
+The program allows registered nurses (RNs) and other applicable licensed health care professionals to assess a member's medical condition and, through conversation with the caller, take further action, provide self-care guidance, general health information, or recommend a visit to urgent care or the ER.
+Standard triage protocols are utilized, which have been written and reviewed by physicians.